guoper59/kantox-qa-challenge/README.md

 4.  **Input Validation (Part 1 & 2):** The systems perform basic input validation.
 For Part 1, this means rejecting negative quantities or attempts to add non-existent product codes.
 For Part 2, this relates to assumption #7.
 5.  **Product-Level Discounts (Part 1):** Discounts are calculated based on the quantity and rules applicable to individual product line items in the cart, not based on overall cart value or total number of items across different products.
 6.  **YAML Configuration (Part 1):** The system correctly parses YAML files structured similarly to the examples provided (`config/products.yml`, `config/rules.yml`) and can load them from default or specified paths.
 7.  **API Contract Assumes Mandatory Fields (Part 2):** Our API tests assume standard API behavior where mandatory fields are enforced by the API provider.
 For example, the contract test `Create Post - Missing Required Field` assumes the `title` field is mandatory for `POST /posts` as per a realistic API contract.
 We acknowledge that the `json-server` mock used for this challenge *permissively accepts* requests missing this field (returning 201 Created).
 Our test correctly expects an error status (e.g., 400 Bad Request) based on the assumed contract.
-Therefore, the test **intentionally fails** when run against the current permissive mock to highlight this deviation.
+Therefore, the test **intentionally fails** when run against the current permissive mock to highlight this deviation (see note under "Running the API Tests").
 The test script includes logic to clean up the incorrectly created data to avoid impacting subsequent tests.
 A production-grade API would be expected to return the appropriate error status code.

 ## Part 2: API Testing